Karyopharm Reports Fourth Quarter and Full Year 2018 Financial Results and Provides Corporate Update

 Michael P. Masonas Chief Financial Officer.
 Mr. Mason formerly served as Vice President of Finance and Treasurer at Alnylam Pharmaceuticals, Inc., a public biopharmaceutical company.
 He brings over 18 years of diversified financial experience to Karyopharm and has deep expertise in global financial operations and controls, financing transactions, business planning and supporting pharmaceutical product launches.

 Full Year and Fourth Quarter 2018 Financial Results

 License and other revenue for the year ended

 Karyopharm reported a net loss of

 For the quarter ended

-Based on current operating plans, Karyopharm expects that its existing cash, cash equivalents and investments will be sufficient to fund its operations through at least the first quarter of 2019.
-These plans include the continued clinical development of selinexor in the Company’s lead indications with a focus on filing an NDA with the
+Based on its current operating plans, Karyopharm expects that its existing cash, cash equivalents and investments will be sufficient to fund its operations into the second half of 2020, which currently assumes the commercial launch of selinexor in the U.S. in the second quarter of 2019.
+If the